thammegowda/virtchar/docs/neural-generator-bot.md

 * `python -m virtchar.prep` - for preparing an experiment
 * `python -m virtchar.train` - for training a model
-* `python -m virtchar.decode -it -sc ` - for decoding
+* `python -m virtchar.decode -it -sc ` - for an interactive shell.

 You should be using them in the same order : prepare -> train -> decode